umasreeram/fraud-detection-page.github.io/README.md

 We first performed inferential feature selection to reduce computational complexity of clustering high dimensional data.

 #### Feature selection (Chi-Squared/ ANOVA tests)
 Inferential feature selection aims to select variables which are highly dependent on the response variable.

-In our case, our response variable is categorical.
+In our case, the response variable is categorical.
 Numeric and categorical variables must be handled differently due to difference in the type of distributions.

 **Chi-squared Test**